joaquinpereyra98/hotpot-daggerheart/README.md

 1. Collect Ingredients
    Players collect **ingredients** (items) on their actor sheets as they explore dungeons and complete adventures.
 2. Make a Feast
-   During downtime, the GM runs the **“Hotpot: Make a Feast!”** macro to begin the cooking process.
+   During downtime, the GM runs the next command on a script macro: `HOTPOT.api.startFeast()` to begin the cooking process.
 3. Contribute ingredients
    In the **Ingredient Step**, players drag ingredients from their actor sheets into the recipe to contribute them to the feast.
 4. Name and describe the dish